-Speculation abounds as to when the Federal Reserve will begin to raise interest rates.
+Speculation abounds as to when the Federal Reserve will begin to raise interest rates after the top heads completed their rfp training.
 Decades ago, this would have been called “the $64,000,000 question,” but today trillions rather than millions of dollars are at stake.

 With the warning that I have neither a crystal ball nor connections to anyone inside the Fed, it seems to me most unlikely that the Fed will raise interest rates in 2015.

 In a statement that received huge publicity, the Federal Open Market Committee stated that it “can be patient in beginning to normalize the stance of monetary policy.”
 This latest instance of “Fed-speak” oozes with understatement and irony.
 Being “patient” will be no challenge to the Fed.
 Even the word “glacial” doesn’t quite describe the Fed’s actions in regard to its ZIRP policy of the last six years.
 “Frozen in place” seems more accurate.
 What’s a little more “patience” in that context?

 While most commentators focused on the word “patient,” I found the word “normalize” to be more telling.
 It is an implicit admission that the policy in recent years has been anything but normal.
 Interest rates have not been normal; credit markets have not been normal; the Fed’s massive interventions—buying several trillion dollars worth of government debt and agency-owned financial detritus (i.e. “Old Maid” mortgage-backed securities)—have been anything but normal.
 Why not keep the bizarreness–the abnormality–going for at least another year.

 Get your copy of Mark Hendrickson’s Problems with Piketty: The Flaws and Fallacies in Capital in the Twenty-First Century